coolOrangeLabs/sample-workflows/Automation/Update File Properties/README.md

 The sample uses the file category name "Engineering" as a 'condition'.
 Other categories as well as other objects like file extesnsions can be used as a 'condition'.

+## Benefit ##
+One of the most important reasons to use a PDM system like Autodesk Vault is that it serves as a permanent record of who created, checked and approved each change to each design file.
+It also keeps permanent records of changes to other metadata in the form of Properties.
+This critical information can also be mapped into your CAD files where it can be used to populate things like title block records.
+Without this property mapping you can't be sure that your drawings accurately reflect the true state of your data's lifecycle.
+This can be critical in applications where the provenance of design changes must be accurate for regulatory or industry standard best practices.

 ## Prerequisites
 [powerJobs Client](https://www.coolorange.com/powerjobs) version 22.0.4 or later must be installed on the Vault Explorer machine(s)